marhop/verso/README.md

+# Verso

-# Verso - a simple XMP metadata editor for JPEG images
+## A simple XMP metadata editor for JPEG images

 Verso is a tool for editing image metadata embedded in JPEG files.
 Metadata can be used e.g. to describe the image's content, the depicted persons, items